 In Farscape, the Skarran Empire and Peacekeepers spent a great deal of effort trying to create wormhole weapons, with Crichton being their focus due to the knowledge embedded in his mind.
 In The Peacekeeper Wars, Crichton finally gives them a wormhole weapon... namely, a self-propagating black hole capable of consuming the entire universe.
 What follows is an absolutely epicMass "Oh, Crap!" from everyone except Crichton.

 Crichton:[to Rygel] "Crichton, please make the wormhole so we can all have peace."
 "Crichton, you gotta make the wormhole!
 We all want peace!"
 "Crichton, make the damn wormhole!
 We gotta have peace!"
 HOW MANY TIMES DID YOU SAY THAT, SPARKY?![to Chiana] Pip?!
 "Wormhole, peace.
 Peace, wormhole." [to Scorpius] HOW MANY TIMES, MR. "I BEG YOU PLEASE WITH A CHERRY ON TOP"?!"

-Sansa Stark, begs her mother to give her permission to leave Winterfell and marry Prince Joffrey Baratheon, because she wanted to live the privilege life of a Queen and give birth to the future King's children.
-Sansa quickly regrets this, after she realized what a monster he is at the end of season 1 and during season 2.
-He has her father beheaded, despite promising her, he'd show mercy if he admitted to treason.
-Then during season 2, he mentally and physically tortures her.
+Sansa Stark begs her mother to give her permission to leave Winterfell and marry Prince Joffrey Baratheon because she wanted to live the privileged life of a Queen and give birth to the future King's children.
+Sansa quickly regrets this, after she realized what a monster he is at the end of Season 1 and during Season 2.
+He has her father beheaded, despite promising her he'd show mercy if he admitted to treason.
+Then during Season 2, he mentally and physically tortures her.